nualagr/readnreviewed/README.md

    -    The Search page consists of a single search box where users can search for books on the site, by author or title.

 2. **Site members** are able to log in to the site from the landing page.
-Their logged in navigation bar consists of:
+Their logged-in navigation bar consists of:
    -	A link to their Profile page which displays their username and email address.
    -    The My Reviews page displays a list of the user's reviews submitted to the site along with Edit and Delete buttons allowing the user to curate their own reviews.
-   -	A link to the New Review page consisting of a form where they can input their new review and submit it to the database.
    -	The My Wish List page consists of a grid of book covers, that the member has earmarked for future reading.
 There are links to those books as they have been reviewed on the site along with links to buy the books.
 A simple bookmark icon beside each book allows the user to easily remove any book from the Wish List.
    -    The Browse page, where users can browse through the books on the Read n' Reviewed site.
    -	A Log Out button.
    -    The Search page where users can search the site for any book by title or by author.
 If no book currently exists on the site the logged in user is brought to the Add Book page and allowed to search for the edition they want and add it to the site.
+    -	A link to the Write A Review page, found on every View Book page, consisting of a form where they can input their new review and submit it to the database.

 3. **Administrative Users** will be able to see the public site: